hamlett-neil-ur/housing_price_model/README.md

 Now, our second set of response and residual plots depict results for the linear-regression model.
 This is the default, against which we often compare other results.
 This model only performs marginally worse.
 Its outliers — <img src="https://render.githubusercontent.com/render/math?math=\epsilon_i"> points are significantly off of the <img src="https://render.githubusercontent.com/render/math?math=\epsilon_i=0"> curve — appear however to be marginally more acute.

-Our ensemble tree-based models do perform considerably better.
+Our ensemble tree-based models do perform marginally better than the linear model.
 This cursorily seems to support our hypothesis that the tree models handle conditional-probabilities — manifested here as outliers — a little bit better.
 Moreover, ensembling smooths out variance, which apparently mitigates overfitting.
 Further analysis is needed.

 Finally, many of our models consistently perform better against training data than against test data.
 Additional analysis is needed to understand other cases.
 To the extent that the sufficient statistics (e.g., [[Cox, 1974]](https://amzn.to/34QsMKx)) for the training data are distinct from test data, model-score differences are attributable to heterogeneity.
 We could compare the two data sets attribute-by-attribute using statistical tests such as the [Kolmogorov-Smirnov test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) to ascertain whether this occurs.

-If not, our models are overfit.
-Overfit models capture the structure of idiosyncratic noise in the training data.
-This adversely affects performance for previously-unseen data, including test data.
-More-careful tuning gets us the best scenario, where scores for training and test data coincide almost exactly.
+That our tree-based ensemble methods appear optimally fit however inclines us to suspect overfitting by some of the other model approaches.

 <img width="750" align="right" src="./Graphics/Bivariate price distributions.png" >